-With an expansive and rather tumultuous history going back to the Nguyen Dynasty and then French Colonial rule, Ho Chi Minh City is a very interesting and unique city to visit.
+With an expansive and rather tumultuous history going back to the Nguyen Dynasty and then French Colonial rule, Ho Chi Minh City is a proper interesting and unique city to explore whilst in Vietnam.

 Some things you’ll see here will make you marvel at the sheer resilience of human beings, others make fascinate and intrigue you, quite a lot will delight you and others will leave you shocked at how human beings treated each other (no. 1, below, is one those places that does that to you).

 Here are 10 places you have to visit in Ho Chi Minh City. 🇻🇳